 Not every worker who works for a charity, voluntary organisation, associated fund-raising body or statutory body is automatically a voluntary worker.

-Arrangements which don’t qualify for the national minimum wage
+Arrangements which don’t qualify for the minimum wage

-Someone who is doing a placement that does not involve any work being performed, such as work shadowing, will not come within the NMW legislation.
+Someone who is doing a placement that does not involve any work being performed, such as work shadowing, will not come within the National Minimum Wage legislation.
 They are only observing and are not performing work.

-People who are doing a placement on a volunteer basis are not workers for NMW purposes.
+People who are doing a placement on a volunteer basis are not workers for minimum wage purposes.